ftdigdm/EVE-MCU-BRT_AN_025-Example-libMPSSE/ReadMe.txt

 Open Visual Studio Code using the command "code ." from a "Developer Command Prompt for VS <version>" to ensure that the build environment is setup correctly.

-When the example application is launched in Code it will add the location of the libmpsse.dll file to the PATH environment variable of the running process.
+When the example application is launched in Code it will add the location of the libmpsse.dll file to the PATH e nvironment variable of the running process.

 Program executables and object files are placed into the ".vscode\build" folder.